How to engage frontline employees

 For starters: don’t treat frontline workers as if they’re constantly replaceable.
 After all, you’re investing a lot of time into hiring, training, and onboarding these employees.

-In every case, they’re either a.) the face or b.) the backbone of your organization.
+In every case, they’re either a.) the face or b.) the backbone of your organization (or both!).
 If you engage these employees thoughtfully, you can get a lot of valuable feedback and insights and significantly improve your retention rates…saving your company a significant amount of cash, and creating a better company culture in the process.
 Plus, research suggests that organizations who connect frontline employees can also achieve significantly faster growth and improved productivity.

 (And in the end, if it’s not a great fit, it is highly likely that you can find a replacement — but nobody wants to feel that way.)